Conflux-Chain/conflux-developer-site/docs/v2-hardfork/evm-space-guide.md

 **Note:** Currently you can only transfer funds across spaces using the Fluent cross-space bridge.
 However, you can transfer funds from any wallet (e.g. Fluent to MetaMask) if they're both connected to the same space.

-### Transferring funds from Tethys to the Conflux EVM Space
+### Transferring funds from the Conflux Native Space to the Conflux EVM Space

 1. Open Fluent.
 2. Click the **Cross-Space** icon.